Home construction spending rises: Could it impact home prices?

 Rates are low on new construction, too

 In a separate analysis, the NAHB found that mortgage rates on newly constructed homes are historically low.
 Sitting at 4.01 percent, they're well below the year's high point—and below the average rate on all loans in general.

 The average mortgage rate for new-construction homes is nearly 0.50% above the low touched in October 2016, the NAHB reported.
 "However, it remains 17 basis points below the recent high reached in February 2017.
 In spite of the month's increase, mortgage rates remain historically low."

 As construction continues to pick up, it should temper price growth and make homeownership more affordable.
 But remember: home price is only one part of the equation.
-To get a great mortgage rate too, be sure to shop around with various lenders.Click to see today's rates (Oct 22nd, 2017)
+To get a great mortgage rate too, be sure to shop around with various lenders.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.